dlsktech/discordo/README.md

 `--debug` or `-d` - disables all `/dev/null` statements

 ### Uninstall
-To uninstall discordo use following command: `sudo rm -rf /usr/bin/discordo`
+To uninstall discordo use the following command: `sudo rm -rf /usr/bin/discordo`